-The first option a state university should examine when considering capital project financing is funding all or some of the project by appropriations from the annual operating budget, which is a large component of what is sometimes called pay-as-you-go financing.
+The first option a state university should examine when considering capital project financing is funding all or some of a project by appropriations from the annual operating budget, which is a large component of what is sometimes called pay-as-you-go financing.
 The most common sources of this funding are state appropriations and tuition fees.

 Each year's budget may contain provisions for partial or total funding for chosen assets.
-For example, it could provide funding for a certain number of new work trucks in each year's budget, to be paid for out of current appropriations.
+For example, it could provide funding for a certain number of new work trucks in each year's budget, to be paid out of current appropriations.
 Advantages of pay-as-you-go financing include improving the University's overall financial condition by increasing flexibility to adapt to future circumstances and preserving the ability to borrow for other needs.
 It can also expedite small or recurring projects.

-For those capital items that are replaced regularly, pay-as-you-go practices can provide an equitable and cost-effective financing option.
+Pay-as-you-go practices can provide an equitable and cost-effective financing option for those capital items that are replace regularly.
 The benefit of receiving new equipment every year is matched with the annual payments.

-The major disadvantage of using current appropriations is a potential need to implement a fee increase.
-Besides being administratively unpopular, increasing fees are not common at this time.
-Opportunity costs can occur, if resources that could be used for other purposes are tied up in funding capital projects.
+The major disadvantage of using current appropriations is a potential need to implement an increased fee.
+Besides being administratively unpopular, increasing fees are not expected at this time.
+Opportunity costs can occur if resources used for other purposes are tied up in funding capital projects.